Lebanon could sink like Titanic, parliament speaker says

-BEIRUT (Reuters) - Influential parliamentary speaker Nabih Berri said on Monday that Lebanon would sink like the Titanic if it could not form a government as he opened a session to approve emergency funds to literally keep the lights on for two more months.
+BEIRUT (Reuters) - Lebanon will sink like the Titanic if it fails to form a government, the speaker of parliament said on Monday as he opened a session to approve emergency funds to literally keep the lights on for two more months.

-Lebanon is in the throes of a financial crisis that poses the biggest threat to its stability since the 1975-1990 civil war.
-Without a new government, it cannot implement the reforms required to unlock desperately needed foreign aid.
+Lebanon is in the throes of a financial collapse rooted in decades of graft and a crushing mountain of debt, in the country’s worst crisis since its 1975-1990 civil war.

-But prime minister-designate Saad al-Hariri and President Michel Aoun have been at loggerheads for months over the makeup of a new cabinet.
+Prime minister-designate Saad al-Hariri and President Michel Aoun have been at loggerheads for months over the makeup of a new cabinet to enact reforms to unlock foreign aid.

-Parliament approved a loan of $200 million to pay for fuel for Lebanon’s electricity company after a warning by the energy ministry that cash had run out for electricity generation beyond the end of the month.
+Parliament approved a loan of $200 million to pay for fuel to generate electricity, after a warning by the energy ministry that cash had run out for power plants beyond the end of the month.

 “This should be enough for electricity for around two months or two-and-a-half,” Cesar Abi Khalil, a member of parliament and former energy minister, told Reuters.

+Parliament also passed a law which backers said could make it easier to recover stolen public funds, although some lawmakers publicly doubted it would yield much.

+“Effectively, all these texts cannot be implemented,” said lawmaker Jamil al-Sayyed, who is allied to the Iranian-backed Hezbollah movement.
+“What’s happening is a charade ...
+We’re lying to you,” he said in televised comments.

-The Zahrani power plant, one of Lebanon’s four main electricity producers, has already had to shut down for lack of fuel.
+Lebanon already lacks electricity generation capacity and homes and businesses have to cope with power cuts for several hours a day.
+The Zahrani power plant, one of Lebanon’s four main electricity producers, has already shut down this week for lack of fuel.

 “Any shutdown in one of these big plants affects power generation negatively,” Abi Khalil said.
 “This means Lebanese make up for it with generators that run on diesel that’s 30% more expensive than the fuel that’s bought by the electricity company.”

-Lebanon already lacks power generation capacity and homes and businesses have to cope with power cuts for several hours a day, forcing many to turn to private generators.

-Reporting By Maha El Dahan and Issam Abdallah; Editing by Kevin Liffey
+Reporting By Maha El Dahan, Issam Abdallah and Laila Bassam; Editing by Kevin Liffey

 Our Standards: The Thomson Reuters Trust Principles.